Dead Lawyer on Aisle 11

 Now everyone is a potential target, especially those who are getting the closest to making an arrest.

-Annie Gresham is back and she's thriving in this second book of the Michael Gresham/Annie Gresham Profiler Series.
-This book is the twenty-fourth of USA TODAY bestselling author John Ellsworth.
+This book is the twenty-fourth by USA TODAY bestselling author John Ellsworth.
 Pick up a copy today and be prepared to lock the windows and doors while you're curled up with this page-turner.

 Read an Excerpt